This is essay is part of Applied Biofoundationalism. All chapters are linked at the end. Enjoy.

 Lions, Giraffes, and Their Optimum Environments

 Smaller government resonates with the high-agency.
 Larger government with the low-agency.
-You are always voting your temperament... "what environment is best suited to my thriving" is embedded into your decision making, and political thinking, at a biological level.
+You are always voting your temperament... "what environment is best suited to my thriving" is embedded into your decision making, and political thinking, at a neurological level.

-HNS environments are hypercompetitive, because nature is cutthroat by design.
-Those who don’t fare well in them tend to lobby for redistribution of resources, providing restitution to the “victims” of power laws.
-At the root of economic beliefs is the subconscious promotion of an environment best suited for your abilities; this is what I mean when I say you are always voting your temperament.
+The same as the political, your economic beliefs are the subconscious promotion of an environment best suited for your abilities; this is what I mean when I say you are always voting, advocating for, your temperament.

-A lion would support free trade and no income taxes, a giraffe votes for some protectionism and progressive tax rates.
+A lion would support free trade and no income taxes; a giraffe votes for some protectionism and progressive tax rates.
 Understand this and you understand economic and political stances.
 Inside mankind there are many wolves, and they are not all hunters.
 But they all need food.

 They're not lobbying for an economic system, but rather for conditions where they’re most likely to excel.
-Our firmly held beliefs are that which create political and economic environments ideal for our capabilities.
-You are always voting your temperament.
+Our social beliefs are that which create political and economic dynamics ideal for our capabilities.
+We evangelize environments most conducive to our prospering.
+Promoting our optimum situations, with post-hoc intellectualized justifications.
+Lions, explaining why the lion’s way is preferred.

-As you push leftwards, you begin to see more redistribution favored, and a mitigation of HNS and its hypercompetitive elements.
-Unsurprisingly, it’s those who stand to benefit from those redistribution efforts that tend to promote it fiercest.
-Those who have little status or resources and can’t quite cut it in the domain of the lion, adopt giraffian socialist beliefs.
+As national wealth accrues, you begin to see more redistribution favored by a polity that is, per power law mandate, 80% giraffes and 20% lions: the lions are simply outvoted when every vote counts the same.
+Unsurprisingly, it’s those who stand to benefit from that redistribution that tend to promote it fiercest.
+Those who have little status or resources and can’t quite cut it in the free domain of the lion, adopt giraffian socialist beliefs.
 This is the giraffe telling you it wants rules more conducive to it flourishing.
-You are always voting your temperament.

 Understanding that economic and political beliefs stem from temperament carries implications for moderating societal extremes.
-Without recognizing temperamental differences as innate and offering valuable countervailing force for enhanced societal coordination and prosperity, societies risk undermining their own success by demonizing necessary opposition.
-Consider we all evolved as part of a human collective, meaning we are designed to be different, complementary, to the group.
+Without recognizing temperamental differences as innate and offering valuable countervailing forces for enhanced societal coordination and prosperity, societies risk undermining their own success by demonizing necessary opposition.

 Concluding: Optimal State